 Network Address Translation (NAT) – Exclusive Introduction

-The long term solution for the shortage was IPv6, but the urgent solutions to address exhaustion were required.
-So for the short term, numerous solutions were implemented by the IETF including Network Address Translation (NAT), Port Address Translation and RFC 1918 private IPv4 addresses.
+The long-term solution for the shortage was IPv6, but urgent solutions to address exhaustion were required.
+So, for the short term, the IETF implemented numerous solutions, including Network Address Translation (NAT), Port Address Translation, and RFC 1918 private IPv4 addresses.

-In the coming article, we will discuss briefly how Network Address Translation (NAT) works, how Network Address Translation (NAT) combine with the use of private address space.
+In the coming article, we will discuss briefly how Network Address Translation (NAT) works and how Network Address Translation (NAT) combines with the use of private address space.

 IPv4 Private Address Space

-RFC 1918, describes the “Address Allocation for Private Internets”.
-It is the memorandum of the Internet Engineering Task Force (IETF) on methods of assigning of private IP addresses on TCP/IP networks.
+RFC 1918 describes the “Address Allocation for Private Internets.”
+It is the Internet Engineering Task Force (IETF) memorandum on methods of assigning private IP addresses on TCP/IP networks.

-This document provides important information for the network administrator who may be considering using these addresses on their network.
-The ranges of Private IP address for different classes are shown in the following table.
+This document provides essential information for the network administrator considering using these addresses on their network.
+The following table shows the ranges of Private IP addresses for different classes.

 Class | Internal Address Range define in RFC 1918 | CIDR Prefix |